P77 (film)

 P77, also known as Penthouse 77, is a 2025 Philippine psychological horror film directed by Derick Cabrido.
 Starring Barbie Forteza, the film was theatrically released on July 30, 2025, as the second GMA Pictures film to be distributed by a Hollywood studio (this time by Warner Bros.
 Pictures, as its 7th Filipino film overall).

+Synopsis

+After the death of her younger brother, Luna suffers from nervous breakdown while working as a cabin crew in a cruise ship.
+She tries to commit suicide by throwing herself into the sea.
+She is restrained and medicated with anti-depressant.
+Overwhelmed by grief, Luna's subconsciously creates a distorted version of reality, a dark and supernatural world where Jonas, her younger brother is alive.